talostrading/sonic/README.md

 ### Zero-copy FIFO buffers

 We provide two types of FIFO buffers with zero-copy semantics.
-Regardless of the type, a FIFO buffer is essential when writing protocol encoders/decoders over UDP or TCP with Linux's socket API in order to minimize syscalls.
-For example, say we have a simple protocol where each message has a fixed size header and a variable sized payload - the length of the payload is in the header.
+Regardless of the type, a FIFO buffer is essential when writing protocol encoders/decoders over UDP or TCP with Linux's socket API to minimize syscalls.
+For example, say we have a simple protocol where each message has a fixed-size header and a variable-sized payload - the length of the payload is in the header.
 Say we read data through TCP.
 We then have two options:
 ```go
 // buffer in which we read; assume header size is 1 byte.